nimmis/docker-apache-php5/README.md

 ## Apache2 with php5 on Ubuntu 14.04 LTS

-This is docker images of Ubuntu 14.04 LTS with apache2 and php5
+This is docker images of Ubuntu 14.04 LTS with apache2 and php5/composer

 To access site contents from utside the container you should map /var/www

+Includes composer for easy download of php libraries

 ### Examples